Adimate132/FretVision/README.md

 This repo is a WIP and so this readme will be updated accordingly.

 **TO DO (rough list):**
-* Calculate fret positions
+* Calculate fret positions & overlay
-* Detect fingers on the fretboard (w/ mediapipe or custom detection)
+* Detect fingers consistently on the fretboard (w/ mediapipe or custom detection)
 * Map fingers to their corresponding fret and string
 * Infer chords from finger positions
+* Consider how to implement interval detection based off of root note (assuming lowest note is root, NO INVERSIONS!).